frequently asked questions

 Have questions?
 We have answers.
 But if you don’t find what you need below, please send us a message.

 What communities does Community Empowerment serve?

-Currently, Community Empowerment has an ongoing presence in Peralta, Dominican Republic, Jerusalem, Haiti, Bolivia and Liberia
+Currently, Community Empowerment has an ongoing presence in Peralta, Dominican Republic and Jerusalem, Haiti.

 What made Community Empowerment focus on these communities?

 We decided to focus on these communities because of strong local relationships with mutual goals.
 It’s important to us to build sustainable, lasting relationships in the communities we serve, while serving a shared purpose: to shape their health care system so that our assistance is no longer needed.

 Founded by Drs.
 Stephanie Crane, Community Empowerment is made up of a core group of medical providers and artists, as well as hundreds of alumni.

 Community Empowerment is funded by a combination of private donations, grants, and funds raised through the Art for Health Benefit

 Where is my donation going?